lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 ### 4.4 Experiments on the Dataset of MegaFace Challenge

-MegaFace datasets aim to evaluate the performance of face recognition algorithms at the million scale of distractors (people who are not in the testing set).
+MegaFace datasets aim to evaluate the performance of face recognition algorithms with millions of distractors (people who are not in the testing set).

-MegaFace datasets include:
+MegaFace dataset has two parts:

-* gallery set
+* Gallery Set
     * 1 million images from 690K people.
 A subset of Flickr photos from Yahoo.
-* probe set
+* Probe Set
     * Facescrub
         * 100K photos of 530 unique people.
 (55,742 images of males and 52,076 images of females).
 Sufficient samples can reduce the possible bias in each identity.
     * FGNet
         * Face Aging Dataset, with 1002 images from 82 identities.
 Each identity has multiple face images at different ages (ranging from 0 to 69).

-There are several testing scenarios (Identification, verification, and pose invariance) under two protocols (large or small training set).
+The paper has several testing scenarios: Identification, Verification, and Pose Invariance with two protocols: large or small training set.

-Consider the training set small if it contains less than 0.5M images and 20K subjects.
+The small training set is less than 0.5M images and 20K subjects.

-Following the protocol of a small training set, we reduce the size of training images to 0.49M but maintain the number of identities unchanged (i.e., 17,189 subjects).
+The authors follow the protocol of a small training set, reducing the size of training images to 0.49M but keeping the number of identities unchanged at 17,189 subjects.

 They discard any images overlapping with Facescrub dataset.

-They also train three kinds of CNN models on a small training set under different supervision signals for a fair comparison.
-The resulting models are called **Model A**, **Model B** and
-**Model C**, respectively.
+They train three models: Model A, Model B and Model C for comparison.

-They use the same settings as earlier the $\lambda$ is 0.003 and the $\alpha$ is 0.5 in **Model C**.
+They use the same settings as earlier the $\lambda$ is 0.003 and the $\alpha$ is 0.5 in Model C.

-We conduct the experiments with the provided code [23], which only tests our algorithm on one of the three gallery (Set 1).
+They test the algorithm on only one of the three galleries.

 **Face Identification**

-Face identification aims to match a given probe image to the ones with the same person in the gallery.
-In this task, we need to compute the the similarity between each given probe face image and the gallery, which includes at least one image with the same identity as the probe one.
-Besides, the gallery contains a different scale of distractors, from 10 to 1 million, leading to increasing challenge in testing.
+Face identification aims to match a given probe image to those with the same person in the gallery.
+In this task, we need to compute the similarity between each given probe face image and the gallery, including at least one image with the same identity as the probe one.
+The gallery contains a different scale of distractors, from 10 to 1 million, leading to increasing testing challenges.

-In face identification experiments, they present the results by Cumulative Match Characteristics (CMC) curves.

-It reveals the probability that a correct gallery image is ranked on top-K.
+In Fig 8, they show the results of face identification experiments.
+They measure performance using Cumulative Match Characteristics (CMC) curves, which is the probability that a correct gallery image is ranked in top-K.

-Fig 8.
-Shows the Results

 ![Fig 8.
 CMC Curves of different methods](/_media/center-loss-fig-8.png)